eddiesTime/sme_app/raw_documentation.md

 The `Widget tree` contains widgets that, as mentioned earlier, hold the configuration for a piece of the UI.
 Furthermore, a widget "describes the configuration for an Element" [[@WidgetClassWidgets]](https://api.flutter.dev/flutter/widgets/Widget-class.html).

 The `Element tree` contains elements that represent an actual piece of the UI.
 In Flutter, widgets are the blueprint for an element.
-Elements are “an instantiation of a Widget at a particular location in the tree” [[@ElementClassWidgets]](https://api.flutter.dev/flutter/widgets/Element-class.html).
+Elements are “an instantiation of a widget at a particular location in the tree” [[@ElementClassWidgets]](https://api.flutter.dev/flutter/widgets/Element-class.html).
 They are what the user can see on the UI.
 Furthermore, the element is the manager of the UI.
-It manages the UI by holding a reference to its widget in the Widget Tree and render-object in the RenderObject Tree.
+It manages the UI by holding a reference to its widget in the widget tree and render-object in the render-object tree.
 Whenever the UI has to be rebuilt, the element handles the communication with Flutter.

-The `RenderObject tree` contains render-objects that handle sizes, layout, and painting [[@RenderObjectElementClassWidgets]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html) of the element on the UI.
+The `Render-Object tree` contains render-objects that handle sizes, layout, and painting [[@RenderObjectElementClassWidgets]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html) of the element on the UI.

-I have covered how the Widget and Element tree react to changes in the part about [`Stateful Widgets`](#stateful-widget).
-Now, let's take the example widget `Foo` from _Figure 21_ and extend our knowledge to include the RenderObject Tree.
+I have covered how the widget and element tree react to changes in the part about [`Stateful Widgets`](#stateful-widget).
+Now, let's take the example widget `Foo` from _Figure 21_ and extend our knowledge to include the render-object tree.

 ### The Three Core Concepts in Action